 It sounds complicated, inconvenient, and very, very expensive…so is replacing your flooring really worth it?
 Will it increase home value?
 Whether you’re renovating your current home or wondering what to do about the flooring in a new home, you may be wondering just how much to invest in the flooring.
 Does it really matter what’s under our feet?
 And furniture covers half of it, anyway.
 Despite the furniture argument, there ARE plenty of legitimate reasons to put some thought, effort, and cash into your home’s flooring.

-New flooring is one way to increase overall home value.
+New flooring is one way to increase home value.

-If you’re thinking you’ll be selling soon, your home value will substantially increase by adding hardwood flooring, not to mention the WOW factor that prospective buyers feel when they enter your home.
+Think you’ll be selling soon?
+Value can substantially increase by adding hardwood flooring.
+Not just that, but it’ll add a WOW factor that prospective buyers will surely notice when they enter your home.
 It may be under your feet, but it covers a large surface area that makes up the living space of your home.
 Even if you’re not even considering selling, it is one of several things you can do to increase your home’s value in the long run — which makes the choice of flooring that much more important.
 You’ll want to choose something that will stand the test of time so that when it IS time to sell, your floors look like new.